 - Hallucinations (seeing, hearing, feeling, or tasting things that other people don’t)

 Psychosis is not a multi-personality disorder, psychopathy, or insanity.
-‘Psychotic’ describes someone who is experiencing psychosis.
-Psychotic has been wrongly used by society to describe someone who is crazy, when in fact they are suffering from a treatable mental illness.
+"Psychotic" describes someone who is experiencing psychosis.
+This word is been wrongly used by society to describe someone who is crazy, when in fact they are suffering from a treatable mental illness.

 Some of the most common signs of psychosis include: